snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/index.md

 You can do either for campaigns, too, with the `snowplow__channels_to_exclude` and `snowplow__channels_to_include` variables.
 </details>

-#### Transform paths
+#### **Transform paths**

-In order to reduce unneccesarily long paths your can apply a number of path transformations that are created as part of user defined functions automatically in your warehouse by the package.
+In order to reduce unneccesarily long paths you can apply a number of path transformations that are created as part of user defined functions automatically in your warehouse by the package.

 In order to apply these transformations, all you have to do is to define them in the `snowplow__path_transforms` variable as a list of dictionaries, with the transformation name as key and optionally the parameter as value (for `remove_if_last_and_not_all` and `remove_if_not_all`).
 If the transformation requires no parameter you can just use `null` as values for the dictionary.
 For more details on how to do this, check out the [configuration page](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/attribution/index.mdx) E.g.: `{'exposure_path': null, 'remove_if_last_and_not_all': 'direct'}`